 How do people access our oxygen therapy?

-Firstly, send us an email stating when you had Covid-19 and whether you have any other conditions plus medication you are taking.
+Firstly, you need to send a request stating when you had Covid-19 and whether you have any other conditions plus medication you are taking.
 After we’ve checked your medication for any possible contraindications, you’ll be invited to attend a trial session.
 This is free of charge (although donations are always welcome.
 We are a charity after all) and is to assess whether you’ll be okay inside our chambers.
 You’ll hear a brief talk on what’s about to happen and you’ll be fitted with a mask.
 We understand that many people are claustrophobic or can’t adjust their ears to the pressure (similar to being on an aeroplane) so this short session at 1.5 times normal pressure gives chance to try it without interrupting a full standard session.
 For this trial, you’ll be with us for around an hour - 15 minute talk, pressurising/depressurising time, half an hour at pressure.
 After your trial, you’ll be invited to join our Centre.
 Membership is £25 per year.

 Frequently asked questions include:

 What’s it like?

 It’s noisy with whooshing and clunking noises.
 Just like on a plane, when you’re at pressure, it’s boring.